 One of the reasons lumber prices are rising has to do with the availability of certain types of lumber.
 In particular, contractors prefer white pine for building log homes, but it’s unavailable in many regions.

-Fortunately, you can turn to Douglas Fir for a type of lumber that shares many of the same traits.
-The following guide compares eastern white pine vs Douglas Fir lumber.
+Fortunately, you can turn to Douglas fir wood for a type of lumber that shares many of the same traits.
+The following guide compares eastern white pine vs Douglas fir lumber.

 Why Free of Heart Center Lumber Is Best?

 When buying lumber for your log home or for any project, it’s beneficial to choose free of heart center lumber.
 This wood is lumber that’s cut from timber outside of the heart or the center rings of the tree.
 As a tree grows, the stress of support primarily affects these center rings.
 This stress means they will become weaker over time.